DPDK/dpdk/doc/guides/sample_app_ug/server_node_efd.rst

 As described in previous sections, there are two processes in this example.

-The first process, the front-end distributor, creates and populates the EFD table, which is used to distribute packets to nodes, which the number of flows specified in the command line (1 million, by default).
+The first process, the front-end server, creates and populates the EFD table, which is used to distribute packets to nodes, which the number of flows specified in the command line (1 million, by default).